 Here on the Daily Forecast screen, I can see my forecast by 15-minute intervals.
 In addition to the tasks and average handle time, I can also see how many agents I need to meet my service levels.
 The adjusted agents' column includes the shrinkage that I have added to my forecast.
 While I am reviewing it, I realize I still need to make some adjustments.
 I have just heard that my company might be sending out a new marketing email on the day of my forecast.
 By changing my number of tasks, Average Handle time or other factors, I can make some comparisons between up to five forecasts at a time and really get a full picture of how any of these changes will impact my staffing needs.

-As you can see, Monet Forecasting is easy to use, while still giving you all the information you need to make the right staffing decisions.
-Thank you for taking the time for this closer look at Monet’s Forecasting solution.
+As you can see, Verint Monet solution is easy to use, while still giving you all the information you need to make the right staffing decisions.
+Thank you for taking the time for this closer look at the Verint Monet Forecasting feature.